 It is the candidate's responsibility to find training that fulfills the requirements of the CRS program.
 Any UBC-affiliated Training Center that offers the CITF curriculum taught by authorized instructors qualifies as an approved training provider.
-The complete list of UBC-affiliated Training Centers is available online at https://www.carpenters.org/training-center/.

 Candidates that would like to obtain credit for taking training from another training provider must submit the following documentation to the CITF for approval: copy of the training curriculum, certificate of completion with date of training, expiration date, instructor's name, and training provider.